mind-ra/DependentValidation/README.md

 ---

 Inside this project there is a small js file, [dependentvalidation.unobstrusive.js](https://github.com/mind-ra/DependentValidation/blob/master/dependentvalidation.unobstrusive.js) that extend the [jQuery Validation Plugin](https://jqueryvalidation.org/) and the [jQuery Unobtrusive Validation](https://github.com/aspnet/jquery-validation-unobtrusive) for unobstrusive client validation.

+---

+This project is based on [foolproof](https://github.com/leniel/foolproof), which I used extensively in my Asp.Net MVC projects.

+Going forward developing projects whit .Net Core, I felt the need of a Foolproof like library, but what I found is too much complex for my needs.

+So I decided to try and give back something to the Open Source Community.